Kösem Sultan: Post-regency

 In May 1632, during an uprising in Constantinople, the Janissaries stormed the palace and killed the Grand Vizier Ahmed Pasha, among others.
 Perhaps in response to this, as well as fearing that he would suffer the same fate as his elder half-brother Osman II, Murad decided not to allow anyone else to interfere in his administration of the empire, and ordered his mother to sever her contacts with his statesmen, threatening her with exile from the capital if she did not comply.
 This brought Kösem's nine-year term of office as regent to an end.
 Having taken power for himself, he immediately sought to replace the men loyal to his mother.
 He then tried to put an end to the corruption that had grown during the reigns of previous sultans, and that had gone unchecked while his mother was ruling through proxy.

 Despite being removed from the seat of power, Kösem continued to run some governmental affairs on behalf of the sultan, since he trusted her to look after his interests during his absences from the capital.
 She also remained in direct correspondence with him and with Grand Vizier Mehmed Pasha.
-During the Ottoman–Safavid War:

 In 1634, Murad's execution of the kadi (judge) of Iznik for a minor offence sparked outrage amongst Constantinople's religious hierarchy.
 When Kösem learned that the Şeyhülislam Ahizade Hüseyin Efendi was allegedly plotting to overthrow the sultan, she sent word to Murad to return to the capital immediately.
 Ahizade Hüseyin Efendi was strangled before proof of his innocence could reach the sultan.
-It was the first execution of a Şeyhülislam in the history of the Ottoman state.
+It was the first time of a Şeyhülislam had been put to death in the history of the Ottoman state.